SE-LAB-GROUP/SE-LAB-EXP-9/README.md

 # Report

+### PersonRepositoryTest

+Test Insert Method:
+Ensures that NullPointerException is thrown when a null Person is passed.
+Ensures that a valid Person is successfully inserted and returned.

+Test Update Method:
+Ensures that NullPointerException is thrown when a null Person is passed.
+Ensures that a valid Person is successfully updated (no exception is thrown).

+Test Delete Method:
+Ensures that NullPointerException is thrown when a null name is passed.
+Ensures that a valid name is successfully deleted (no exception is thrown).

+Test Get Method:
+Ensures that NullPointerException is thrown when a null name is passed.
+Ensures that the method returns null when the Person is not found.

 ### PersonServiceTest
 testUpdate_shouldUpdatePersonWithSuccessWhenAllPersonsInfoIsFilled:
 Tests that the update method successfully updates a Person object when all required information is provided.